-- Food, refreshments, instruction and documents given to all attendees at Widely Attended Gatherings are permissible. - Trainings offered by state, regional or local government bodies or non-profits or trade associations that include those bodies are not considered vendor promotional training. - Vendor promotional training means training provided by any person for the purpose of promoting its products or services, and such trainings are not exempt from the gift rules.
-See 5 C.F.R. § 2635.203(g).
+- Food, refreshments, instruction and documents given to all attendees at Widely Attended Gatherings are permissible. - Trainings offered by state, regional or local government bodies or non-profits or trade associations that include those bodies are not considered vendor promotional training - Vendor promotional training means training provided by any person for the purpose of promoting its products or services.
+See 5 C.F.R. § 2635.203(g)